AccelByte/accelbyte-csharp-sdk/docs/samples/title-matchmaking.md

 		aPassword = Console.ReadLine()!.Trim();
 	}

-	//Try to login to AccelByte Cloud
-	b = sdk.LoginUser(aUsername, aPassword);
+	//Try to login to AccelByte Gaming Services b = sdk.LoginUser(aUsername, aPassword);
 }
 else
-	//Try to login to AccelByte Cloud using credential stored in credential repository b = sdk.LoginUser();
+	//Try to login to AccelByte Gaming Services using credential stored in credential repository b = sdk.LoginUser();

 //Store access token to be used later when sending matchmaking request